Overview Compare Bus Flight To Stay

 Our favourite places to stay in Bagan

 Ostello Bello Bagan is set in an ideal location, within walking distance of many restaurants, sights, and amenities.
-The on-site bar is great for having a cold drink and relaxing.
-The on-site restaurant is open early and serves both local and Western dishes.
-Snacks, coffee, tea, and water can also be found at the shared lounge throughout the day.
+The onsite bar is great for having a cold drink, relaxing and meeting other travellers.

 - Friendly and helpful staff